 FAO Hosting

-ISM is hosting the IASAS Dance/ Drama/ Tech Cultural Convention from March 6th to 10th, 2024.
-In addition to the 34 ISM delegates involved, a further 100 High School students will arrive on March 6th to participate and will need host families for four nights.
+ISM is hosting the IASAS Model United Nations (MUN) Conference from November 6th to 10th, 2024.
+In addition to the 16 ISM selected delegates, a further 200 High School students from 15 different schools from across Asia will arrive on November 6th to participate.
+Of those, the 5 IASAS schools will need host families for four nights.

 Please register to host on